-Column 2-partial-period rate.
-If the vehicle is first used after July, the tax on the use is based on the number of months the vehicle is in use.
-See page 8, Table I, for the partial-period tax rates.
-Enter the tax in Column 2(a) for the applicable category.
+Column 2-Partial-period rate.
+If the vehicle is first used after July, the tax is based on the number of months remaining in the period.
+See page 5, Table I, for the partial-period tax rates.
+Enter the tax in column 2(a) for the applicable category.

-For logging and Canadian/Mexican vehicles, see page 8, Table II, for the partial-period tax rates.
-Enter the tax in Column 2(b) for the applicable category.
-For more information on these vehicles, see page 7.
+For logging and Canadian/Mexican vehicles, see page 5, Table II, for the partial-period tax rates.
+Enter the tax in column 2(b) for the applicable category.